Embedding Quantum Many-Body Scars into Decoherence-Free Subspaces

-When the Hamiltonian $H$ exhibits certain restricted spectrum generating algebra in $W$ \cite{Choi2019emergent,Chandran2022Quantum,Moudgalya2022Quantum}, i.e., $([H,Q^\dagger]-\omega Q^\dagger)W=0$ for some ladder operator $Q^\dagger$ generating the tower of scar states $\ket{S_n} = (Q^\dagger)^n |S_0\rangle$ (up to some normalization constants), energy levels of scars are evenly spaced by $\omega$ in the spectrum of $H$.
+When the Hamiltonian $H$ (not necessarily following the Shiraishi-Mori formalism) exhibits certain restricted spectrum generating algebra in the scarred subspace $W$\cite{Choi2019emergent,Chandran2022Quantum,Moudgalya2022Quantum,SuppMaterials}, i.e., $([H,Q^\dagger]-\omega Q^\dagger)W=0$ for some ladder operator $Q^\dagger$ generating the tower of scar states $\ket{S_n} = (Q^\dagger)^n |S_0\rangle$, energy levels of scars are evenly spaced by $\omega$ in the spectrum of $H$.
 In our dissipative protocol, inherited from the Hamiltonian, all the non-decaying eigenmodes located on the imaginary axis are uniformly spaced by the same $\omega$.
-We emphasize that the aforementioned condition imposes less stringent constraints on the Liouvillians than the strong dynamical symmetry studied in previous literature \cite{buvca2019Non,Booker2020Non,Chinzei2020Time}, where the entanglement structure of states in the decoherence-free subspace is not the primary focus either~\cite{dyn_symm_footnote}.
+We emphasize that the aforementioned condition imposes less stringent constraints on the Liouvillians than the dynamical symmetry studied in previous literature \cite{buvca2019Non,Booker2020Non,Buvca2020Bethe,Chinzei2020Time,Guarnieri2022Time}, where the entanglement structure of states in the decoherence-free subspace is not the primary focus either (see \cite{dyn_symm_footnote}).